purusha/kilebeat/README.md

 - generic http (JSON over POST)
 - kafka

-We also support stop and resume of endpoint connector
+We also support stop and resume of endpoint connector (losing all messages in the period when server connector's was down)